Black Clash T20 bringing cricket and rugby legends to Napier

 · TVNZ's free-to-air broadcast reached 1,000,000 Kiwis who tuned in to watch the inaugural Hot Spring Spas T20 Christchurch Black Clash in January

-· The most viewed cricket match in New Zealand in over a decade
+· The most viewed cricket match in New Zealand in more than a decade

-· It was broadcast via FoxSports into Australia with over 100,000 viewers
+· It was broadcast via FoxSports into Australia with more than 100,000 viewers

 · Event was created by Duco Events, with strong support from the Cricket and Rugby Players Associations